 ni = Number of respondents giving correct answer, to ith item

-Ni = Total number of respondents to whom ith item was administered i.e. 30 in the present study.
+Ni = Total number of respondents to whom the ith item was administered, that is, 30 in the present study.

 Discrimination index(E1/3) indicates how effectively an item can distinguish between high and low performers on the overall test.
-It is typically calculated by comparing the performance of the upper and lower groups of respondents.
-It was calculated following Mehta (1958), using responses from only the top and bottom 25% of respondents.
-It was calculated by the following formula:
+It is typically calculated by comparing the performance of upper and lower groups of respondents.
+It was calculated following Mehta (1958), using responses from only the top and bottom 25% of the respondents.
+It was calculated using the following formula:

 Where,

-S1, S2, S5 and S6 = Frequencies of correct answers in G1, G2, G5 and G6 groups respectively
+S1, S2, S5 and S6 = Frequencies of correct answers in the G1, G2, G5, and G6 groups, respectively

 N = Total number of respondents in the sample of item analysis

-Based on the results of difficulty and discrimination index, final selection of items was done.
-Two criteria viz. item difficulty (30-80) and item discrimination index (0.30-0.55) had been considered for selection of items in the final format of the knowledge test as described by Mehta (1958).
-Table 2 reveals the selected and eliminated statements based on difficulty index and discrimination index.
-Table 3 thus reveals the final 49 items were included in the final format of the knowledge test.
-Therefore, the overall possible knowledge score of the individual respondent ranges from 0 to 49.
+Based on the results of the difficulty and discrimination indices, the final selection of items was made.
+Two criteria, viz. item difficulty (30-80) and item discrimination index (0.30-0.55), were considered for the selection of items in the final format of the knowledge test, as described by Mehta (1958).
+Table 2 reveals the selected and eliminated statements based on the difficulty and discrimination indices.
+Table 3 reveals that 49 items were included in the final format of the knowledge test.
+Therefore, the overall possible knowledge score for each respondent ranged from 0 to 49.

 Table.2 Indices of difficulty and discrimination for items included in the final format of knowledge test